Jimmy Lai magazine sale stokes concern over HK media landscape

 The board at Next Digital will negotiate a formal agreement with a company owned by Kenny Wee, a Hong Kong-born businessman and former owner of the free Metro Daily newspaper, it said in a statement to the Hong Kong stock exchange.

-"Mr. Lai is sad, but what needs to be done has to be done, so he says yes," CEO of Next Digital Cassian Cheung was quoted as saying by Apple Daily, the leading opposition newspaper in Hong Kong that is owned by Next Digital.
+"Mr Lai is sad, but what needs to be done has to be done, so he says yes," CEO of Next Digital Cassian Cheung was quoted as saying by Apple Daily, the leading opposition newspaper in Hong Kong that is owned by Next Digital.

+Shares of Next Digital surged nearly 18 percent, outpacing a 0.3 percent gain for the benchmark index.

 A top executive of Next Digital, when reached by Reuters by phone, said the decision was a "very difficult one" but refused to elaborate.